basnijholt/day-one-story-sender/README.md

 # Day One story sender

-I promissed my girlfriend to send her a story from our trip every day.
-During our trip I wrote a diary everyday on my phone in the [Day One](http://dayoneapp.com/) app.
+I promised my girlfriend to send her a story from our trip every day.
+During our trip, I wrote a diary everyday on my phone in the [Day One](http://dayoneapp.com/) app.
 Here I use the desktop app to export the stories.

-It uses the GMail API to send e-mails and sends a message on a random time during the day between 10:00 and 23:00.
+It uses the Gmail API to send e-mails and sends a message at a random time during the day between 10:00 and 23:00.

 ## How to use
 ### Setup stories to send and private variables